GuidanceMantras/GuidanceMantras/README.md

 ## Life

 ### Life 1
-- Life is not too short, You will have until 60/70 years.
+- Life is not too short, You will have life until 70/80 years, sometimes until 90 years.
 - Always learn from other people
 - Always learn from your mistakes
 - First know the world and how it works